 Note that a single peripheral can be assigned as the LIST, PUNCH, and READER device simultaneously.
 If no peripheral device is assigned as the LIST, PUNCH, or READER device, the CBIOS created by the user may give an appropriate error message so that the system does not "hang" if the device is accessed by PIP or some other user program.
-Alternately, the PUNCH and LIST routines can just simply return, and the READER routine can return with a lAH (ctl-Z) in reg A to indicate immediate end-of-file.
+Alternately, the PUNCH and LIST routines can just simply return, and the READER routine can return with a 1AH (ctl-Z) in reg A to indicate immediate end-offile.

 For added flexibility, the user can optionally implement the "IOBYTE" function which allows reassignment of physical and logical devices.
 The IOBYTE function creates a mapping of logical to physical devices which can be altered during CP/M processing (see the STAT command).
-The definition of the IOBYTE function corresponds to the Intel standard a single location in memory (currently as follows: location 0003H) is maintained, called IOBYTE, which defines the logical to physical device mapping which is in effect at a particular time.
+The definition of the IOBYTE function corresponds to the Intel standard as follows: a single location in memory (currently location 0003H) is maintained, called IOBYTE, which defines the logical to physical device mapping which is in effect at a particular time.
 The mapping is performed by splitting the IOBYTE into four distinct fields of two bits each, called the CONSOLE, READER, PUNCH, and LIST fields, as shown below:

-most signi least significant
+most signif icant le ast significant

 IOBYTE AT 0003H LIST PUNCH READER CONSOLE

-bits 2,3 bits Ø,1
+bits 6,7 bits 4,5 bits 2,3 bits 0,1